 - 1.11 Vehicle passing bays that allow sufficient space for vehicles moving in opposite directions to pass each other, must be provided.
-At these points the width of the road must increase to 6m over a length of 10m. - 1.12 The position of these passing bays vary between road types; - a.
+At these points the width of the road must increase to 6m over a length of 10m. - 1.12 The position of these passing bays vary between road types and may be viewd on a case by case basis, however generally; - a.
 On the narrower single width road types of Shared Private Drives and Clos - Cul-de-sacs, passing bays must be provided at a point no further than 15m from the inner taper point of the widened entrance and every 15m thereafter. - b.
 On the two direction Estate and Service roads where they exceed 50m in length, passing bays must be provided at a point no further than 50m from the entrance and every 50m thereafter.